hl7dk/dk-core/input/pagecontent/index.md

 **Note**: This implementation guide is not (yet) a FHIR API specification, this will be a goal for the next iteration.

 ### Scope
 The target group of this specification is any party that wants to specify FHIR standards for use in the Danish Health Sector.
-As a core-specification, a party that wants to use the specification should inherit from dk-core and build use-case specifc profiles on top.
-As such, dk-core does not provide profiles for specifc use use cases out-of-the-box.
+As a core-specification, a party that wants to use the specification should inherit from dk-core and build use-case specific profiles on top.
+As such, dk-core does not provide profiles for specific use use cases out-of-the-box.

 This document presents Danish use concepts defined via FHIR processable artefacts: